-The advertisement in questions is a light-hearted ad for our recent promotion, 8 Meats Pizza with Jim Beam BBQ Sauce.
+The advertisements in question are light-hearted ads for our recent promotion, 8 Meats Pizza with Jim Beam BBQ Sauce and subsequent promotion to win an Xbox 360.

 Domino's 8 Meats Pizza with Jim Beam BBQ Sauce does not contain any alcohol.
 All advertising material for this promotion clearly states the Jim Beam BBQ Sauce does not contain alcohol.
 The use of Jim Beam BBQ sauce on Domino's 8 Meats Pizza does not promote underage drinking, binge drinking or alcohol fuelled violence in any of the promotional materials.
 It promotes Jim Beam BBQ sauce as a tasty addition to the ultimate meat pizza.
+The Xbox promotion is aimed at our online ordering target audience of males aged 18-24 years and is in no way directed at children.